Localizing Sources of Variability in Crowded TESS Photometry: Demonstrations with TESS data

 The GMM fit to the eclipsing binary location residuals provides a sensible empirical model for the extrinsic error on source locations fit by \tl.
 Both components have scale factors significantly larger than the median intrinsic uncertainties of $<0.01$\,pix in each direction, so formal fitting errors cannot account for the residuals.
 The small intrinsic errors in the data will slightly increase the scale of the GMM over what would be expected from purely extrinsic errors, so using this model as a proxy for the extrinsic errors is a conservative choice that errs on the side of overestimating uncertainty.

 \tl\ takes a {\tt pyGMMis} object as an extrinsic error model, with the model fit to the eclipsing binary position residuals as the default.
 The intrinsic error from the PRF fit given by the covariance matrix is added to the covariance matrices of the GMM model, in effect convolving the extrinsic error model by a Gaussian representation of the fit uncertainties.
 When evaluating the relative likelihood of nearby \textit{Gaia} sources being the origin of observed variability, the GMM is evaluated at each source location, and the total likelihood of the variability coming from any nearby source is normalized to one, assuming that the variability originates from one of the known sources.
-An upper magnitude limit can be provided for sources to include in this calculation (default: $G\leq18$\,mag), which is especially useful if the amplitude of variability rules out faint sources.
+An upper magnitude limit can be provided for \textit{Gaia} sources to include in this calculation (default: $G\leq18$\,mag), which is especially useful if the amplitude of variability rules out faint sources (e.g., an eclipse cannot block more than the total flux from a star).